Potential parents have many questions when it comes to fertility.

 When pregnant, this vitamin increases blood production for the fetus and helps protect against a neural tube defect, which affects the baby’s spinal cord.

-The neural tube develops early in the pregnancy so taking folic acid to prepare for pregnancy is essential.
+The neural tube develops early in the pregnancy so taking folic acid to prepare for pregnancy is essential (medical advice).

 Many women don’t know they aren’t getting enough iron in their diet until they see a doctor when preparing for pregnancy.